-Tips to Reduce ADHD Medication Side Effects in Adults
+Tips to Ease ADHD Medication Side Effects in Adults

 ADHD Medications: Other Risks continued...

 But remember this: Experts believe these ADHD medications are generally very safe.
 The risk of serious problems is extremely low.
-And keep in mind that untreated ADHD has health risks of its own.
-For many people, the benefits of treatment far outweigh the relative risks.
+For many people, the benefits of treatment far outweigh the risks.

-If you do have side effects from your ADHD medications, rest assured that most will diminish with time.
-But if they’re bothering you – if they’re severe or interfering with your life – don’t try to ignore them.
+If you do have side effects from your ADHD medications, rest assured that most will subside with time.
+But if they’re bothering you – if they’re severe or interfering with your life -- don’t try to ignore them.
 Get help from your doctor.
 Together, you'll be able to come up with a way to work around the side effects or to resolve them altogether.